How FICO Credit Scores Are Calculated

 Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan boils down to a single number.

-The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Curious about your FICO score?
-Give us a call: 949-544-4908.
+Want to know more about your credit score?
+Give us a call at 949-544-4908.